imixs/imixs-cloud/doc/SETUP.md

 # How to Setup the Imixs-Cloud

 The following section describes the setup procedure of *Imixs-Cloud* for small and medium organizations.
 This setup guide shows how to install a kubernetes cluster into a productive environment consisting of several Internet nodes.
+Detailed help can be found on the [official Kubernetes documentation](https://kubernetes.io/docs/home/).

 If you just want to upgrade your existing *Imixs-Cloud* environment jump to the [upgrade section](#upgrade) below.